Antony2500/api_fs/README.md

 Description: Logs the user into the system.

-Actions: Creates access and refresh tokens for an existing user, stores them in the user's session, and returns the access token.
+Actions: Generates access and update tokens for an existing user, stores them in the user's session and returns the access token.

 # Refresh: